PySCeS/PyscesToolbox/README.md

 please install the **latest version** of PySCeSToolbox specified under [Installation](#installation).

-The two PySCeS MDL model files included as "Addition file 1" and "Addition file 2" are required to run the notebook.
+The two PySCeS MDL model files included as "Additional file 1" and "Additional file 2" are required to run the notebook.
 They should be renamed to "Hoefnagel_moiety_ratio.psc" and "Curien.psc", respectively.
 Further instructions are included within the notebook and on this page.